-1. Courses that can count toward the concentration are:
+1Courses that can count toward the concentration are:

 ART 557 Graduate Studio in Print Media

 ART 559 Graduate Studio in Fibers

 ART 560 Graduate Studio in Jewelry and Metal Work

 ART 572 Graduate Studio in Ceramics

 ART 573 Graduate Studio in Sculpture

 ART 574 Graduate Studio in Oil Painting

 ART 575 Graduate Studio in Drawing

 ART 576 Graduate Studio in Woodworking

-- 2. Select two Graduate Studio Courses in concert with M.A.
+2Select two Graduate Studio Courses in concert with M.A.
 Project goals as approved by the student's M.A.
-Project Committee. - 3.
-Student will submit a M.A.
-Project Proposal and undergo a candidacy review by the Art Graduate Committee upon the completion of 12-15 credits.
+Project Committee.

-M.F.A
+Master of Fine Arts (M.F.A.)